 In effect, you’ll gain the grip and muscles needed to do a pullup.

-This is similar to the active hang, except that there is a tiny movement at the back.
+This is similar to the active hang, except that there is a tiny engagement and release in your back.

 Jump and use the upward momentum to pull yourself up.
 Your chin should go above the bar.
 Then, slowly lower yourself down.
 Make sure that your shoulder blades are pulled down.